HyacinthBots/LilyBot/docs/installation-guide.md

 title = ""
 description = ""
 ```
-Each different subcommand needs to be seperated into a different array with `[[command.subcommand]]`, simialr to how we intially defined commands.
+Each different subcommand needs to be seperated into a different array with `[[command.subcommand]]`, similar to how we initially defined commands.
 Each command also needs a help, title, and description.
-For example, Iris's Discord's rule 1 commmand is definied as
+For example, Iris's Discord's rule 1 command is defined as

 ```toml
 [[command.subcommand]]